AndrejaZrnovic/letsback/README.md

-# Final project - august 2020 / Backend
+# Final project - sep 2020 / Backend

 ### This project consists of both frontend and backend part, so it was combined as one idea.
 * Backend was made with PHP and SQL.